Out-Law Guide 5 min. read

 The impact of the RAD

-In January 2023 the Spanish government passed a first draft bill for the transposition of the RAD.
+In March 2024 the Spanish government submitted to parliament a draft bill for the transposition of the RAD (189-page / 1.02MB PDF, linked content in Spanish).
 This will not only implement the Directive but also includes comprehensive regulation of collective actions, either for injunctive relief or redress, with particularly significant changes for redress actions.
 Once enacted, it should therefore bring about significant change to the Spanish mass actions landscape.

 Under the bill, there will be a group of common provisions for both injunctive and redress actions.
 The new procedural regime will involve entities entitled to bring injunctive and redress actions on behalf of consumers and users whose rights have been affected by an infringement.